dheerajchand/resume_generator/docs/developer-guide.md

 ## 🎯 What This Guide Covers

 This guide is for developers who want to understand, modify, or extend the Resume Generator system.
-It covers the technical architecture, code structure, systematic design system, and how to make changes.
+What began as a simple resume generation need has evolved into a comprehensive system with 6 resume categories, 2 length variants, 8 color schemes, and 4 output formats - generating 384 total resume combinations.
+This guide covers the technical architecture, code structure, systematic design system, and how to make changes.

 ## 🏗️ System Architecture